 LAB: Introduction to Optics *

-Description: This lab teaches basic optics principles through hands- on optical devices and measurement.
-The curricula includes important fundamental concepts:
+Description: This optional lab teaches basic optics principles through hands-on optical devices and measurements.
+The curricula include important fundamental concepts:

-Demonstrating how the human eye focuses incoming light,
+Demonstrating how the human eye focuses on incoming light.

 Demonstrating data transmission over a fiber optic cable.

-Goal: They mixed with practical measurement activity will result in an enriched and challenging learning environment.
-The student quickly becomes engaged in project work, encouraging the student to develop a quantitative way of observing the world around them.
-Some students may pursue careers related to human sight, machine vision, spectroscopy, LIDAR, or many other STEM-based technical careers.
+Goal: Theory mixed with practical measurement activity will result in an enriched and challenging learning environment.
+By engaging in project work, the student begins to observe the world in a quantitative way.
+Students may pursue technical careers that involve human sight, machine vision, spectroscopy, or other optical specialties.
 In any case, the student will be advanced by their learning & practicing of the universal analytical thought-process, their calculative skill-building through experiments, their keen observations, and their recording of natural phenomena.

 Lab Equipment: Students use basic optical components, e.g. lenses, mirrors, prisms, light sources, laser pens, discarded corrective eyeglasses, often held stable with an optical bench-top table kit.
 Illustrative devices are constructed, e.g., perioscopes, telescopes, and kaleidoscopes.
 During lab setups, tools may be used, e.g. glass mirror cutters.
 Electronic instruments add to the depth of learning, e.g., digital microscopes and oscilloscopes.